simensen/srcmvn.com/source/_posts/2013-01-14-symfony-kernel-application-from-scratch-overriding-the-root-directory.md

 exist anywhere, whether deep inside `vendor/...` or embedded in a phar.

-We now have a base for building our application around our custom Kernel with no restrictions on where the Kernel lives in relation to our application.
+We now have a base for building our application around our custom Kernel with no restrictions on where the Kernel lives in relation to our application directory.

 [1]: http://sculpin.io
 [2]: http://robloach.net